polkascan/py-substrate-metadata-docs/docs/composable/crowdloanrewards.md

 ---------
 ### populate
 Populate pallet by adding more rewards.

+Each index in the rewards vector should contain: `remote_account`, `reward_account`, `vesting_period`.

 Can be called multiple times.
 If an remote account already has a reward, it will be replaced by the new reward value.

 Can only be called before `initialize`.
 #### Attributes
 | Name | Type |